 One only experiences a clear and unbroken tendency in the case of a few expenditure groups.
 The weight of housing maintenance expenditures was steadily growing, explained chiefly by the rise of household energy far exceeding average inflation (see table 2).
-Expenditure on housing construction/real estate purchases continuously decreased especially in the second part of the period under scrutiny, and in 1996-7 the share of expenditure on durable goods likewise shrank.
+Expenditure on housing construction/real estate purchases continuously decreased especially in the second part of the period under scrutiny, and in 1996-97 the share of expenditure on durable goods likewise shrank.
+Also declining is the tendency of clothing expenditures.
 Even though aggregate incomes and expenditures reduced until 1997, the share of expenditure on food only rises until 1995, and stabilises at a lower level thereafter.

-Returning to the investigation of expenditure inequality, table 7 shows the progress of the GE(2) inequality index for expenditure groups, and table 8 shows the relative weight of these groups in shaping the value of GE(2) for total expenditure.15 In generating the data in table 8, the correlation between total expenditures and expenditures on individual product groups also plays an important role - in addition to the values contained in tables 6 and 7.16
+Returning to the investigation of expenditure inequality, table 7 shows the progress of the GE(2) inequality index for expenditure groups, and table 8 shows the relative weight of these groups in shaping the value of GE(2) for total expenditure.
+14 In generating the data in table 8, the correlation between total expenditures and expenditures on individual product groups also plays an important role - in addition to the values contained in tables 6 and $7^{.15}$

-15 In our computations we took advantage of Stephen P. Jenkins' programs available in the Stata Technical Bulletin.
+14 In our computations we took advantage of Stephen P. Jenkins' programs available in the Stata Technical Bulletin.